 As a person questions his or her future, he or she may wonder if earning an MBA is worth the expense.
 This list of frequently asked questions can a person decide if furthering his or her education in business administration is worth it.
-These answers can help a person decide answer the question, “is an MBA worth it” for his or herself.
+These answers can help a person decide the answer to the question, “Is an MBA worth it” for him or herself.

 What Career Options Do You Have With an MBA?

-If an individual has an idea to start a business, the skills learned in an MBA program can help him or her achieve his or her goals.
+If an individual has an idea to start a business, the skills learned in an MBA program can help them achieve their goals.

 Accounting, corporate recruiting, management consulting, management analyzing, and marketing directing are other options with an MBA.